-Although a formative assessment at the midpoint is not performed during SCE, the CI is encouraged and expected to provide feedback as needed during the course of the clinical experience.
+Although a formative assessment at the midpoint is not performed during SCE, the CI is encouraged and expected to provide feedback as needed during the clinical experience.
 A formal evaluation with CI and student including a documented narrative summary end of the SCE expected.